 Episode 71

-Driving Deep Organizational Change with Ashish Kothari and Robert Quinn
+Driving Deep Organizational Change with Robert Quinn

 Many organizations and individuals often find themselves stuck making only small, incremental changes that don't really solve the bigger issues.
 Sticking to minor adjustments means missing major opportunities and failing to meet evolving challenges.
 There’s a clear need for a more impactful approach to change.